top of page

 Easy Steps for Setting Godly Resolutions for the New Year

-As I write this last blog of 2022, it is Christmas day, there are seven days left before the new year, and my brother is dying.
+As I write this last blog of 2022, it is Christmas day, seven days are left before the new year, and my brother is dying.
 This year has been a year of grief and the fifth year of walking in a valley.
-As I peer into what 2023 will bring, what I know for sure is the goodness of the Lord is in this place and God goes with me.
+As I peer into what 2023 will bring, I know the goodness of the Lord is in this place, and God goes with me.

-2023 is going to be a year of monumental change for me and my family.
-I will finish settling my mom's estate, as my brother can no longer complete it, my son will learn to drive a car, my second book will be published, I will be a contributor to a devotional book, I will be the last one left of my original family unit, and another major life change or two are coming, but more about them at another time.
-As I have written before, I see light at the end of this dark tunnel I have been walking through and sometime in 2023 I will be on the other side.
-God has been working overtime in my life during the past years and all is well.
+2023 will be a year of monumental change for me and my family.
+I will finish settling my mom's estate, as my brother can no longer complete it, my son will learn to drive a car, my second book will be published, I will be a contributor to a devotional book, I will be the last one left of my original family unit, and another significant life change or two are coming, but more about them at another time.
+As I have written before, I see the light at the end of this dark tunnel I have been walking through, and sometime in 2023, I will be on the other side.
+God has been working overtime in my life for years, and all is well.

 As the current year began, God spoke a word over me: "Hope."
 It is a word I have carried with me every day and thought about often as I never had a word before to guide my year.
-What a blessing this word has been, and it is a continuous reminder: all is well.
-No matter what a day holds whether joy, sorrow, or pain, all is well and there is always hope.
-I thank God so much for giving me this word to guide my year.
+This word has been a blessing and a continuous reminder: all is well.
+No matter what a day holds, whether joy, sorrow, or pain, all is well, and there is always hope.
+I thank God for giving me this word to guide my year.

-As I look to 2023, I will be intentional in seeking out God's will and what the word is for this year.
-Surprisingly, it was only this year I came to know many Christians seek out God and His word gift for their year.
-If you have never had a word guide your year, I would encourage you to spend time with God and seek what word God wants to speak over you for the year ahead.
+As I look to 2023, I will intentionally seek out God's will and what the word is for this year.
+Surprisingly, it was only this year I learned many Christians seek out God and His word gift for their year.
+If you have never had a word guide your year, I will encourage you to spend time with God and seek what word God wants to speak over you for the year ahead.

-With this in mind, why don't we set a new year's resolution to grow deeper in our walk with God.
+With this in mind, why don't we set a new year's resolution to grow deeper in our walk with God?
 Let's make God our focus and our goal to reach.
-Yes, getting in shape, losing weight, drinking less, showing more gratitude, choosing joy are all great resolutions and should be pursued as well.
+Yes, getting in shape, losing weight, drinking less, showing more gratitude, and choosing joy are great resolutions and should also be pursued.
 However, what if we take the worldly resolutions we make and change them as a means where we can bring God more glory?
 For example, maybe a person wants to lose weight as their change for the year.
-How about changing this to: My body was created by God as a temple, I choose to lose weight to honor the gift of life He has given me.
+How about changing this to: My body was created by God as a temple; I choose to lose weight to honor the gift of life He has given me.
 Drop a God lens on your new year's resolutions and intentions.
 Be wild and crazy and filter your goal through one of the fruits of the spirit.

 • I will honor God by showing self-control with my speech.

-• My new year's resolution is to look for the joy in all circumstances as the joy of the Lord is my strength.
+• My new year's resolution is to look for joy in all circumstances, as the joy of the Lord is my strength.

 • I will show self-control and honor God by drinking less.